 Fresh Strawberry Pie Recipe

-- Place remaining 4 cups whole strawberries evenly into the baked/cooled pie shell.
+- Arrange and Chill: Place remaining 4 cups whole strawberries evenly into the baked/cooled pie shell.
 Evenly distribute filling mixture over the strawberries.
 Chill at least 2 hours to set, before slicing.
 Serve with whipped cream, if desired.